ywangd/stash/README.md

 * You can give it a **resource file**, similar to `.bashrc`, to customize its behaviour.
 Like the Bash resource file, aliases, environment variables can be set here.
-The default resource file is `.stashrc` under StaSh's installation root.
+The default resource file is `.stashrc` under StaSh installation root.
     * The prompt is customizable with the `PROMPT` environment variable.
         * `\w` - current working directory with HOME folder abbreviated as `~`
         * `\W` - last path component of current working directory
         * All other strings are displayed literally
         * The default setting is `PROMPT='[\W]$ '`

-* The UI can be configured using **configuration file** to customize its font size and color.
-The default config file is `.stash_config` under StaSh's installation root.
+* The UI can be configured via **configuration file** to customize its font size and color.
+The default config file is `.stash_config` under StaSh installation root.

 * **Easy self update** by running a single `selfupdate` command from within the shell.
-    - Since `selfupdate` manages StaSh installation folder and may delete files in the process.
-It is recommend to **not** put your own scripts under `$STASH_ROOT/bin`.
+    - The `selfupdate` script manages StaSh installation folder and may delete files in the process.
+It is therefore recommend to **not** put your own scripts under `$STASH_ROOT/bin`.
 Instead, save your own scripts in`~/Documents/bin` or customise the locations with `BIN_PATH` environment variable.
-    - Update defaults to the master branch.
-To update from a different branch, e.g. dev branch, run `SELFUPDATE_BRANCH=dev selfupdate`
+    - Self-update defaults to the master branch.
+To update from a different branch, e.g. the **dev** branch, run **`SELFUPDATE_BRANCH=dev selfupdate`**
     - You may need to restart StaSh after the update.

 * Input request from scripts being executed can be terminated by **Ctrl-D